 As a pastor in the eighties and nineties, I was taught to follow Billy Graham’s advice and never be alone with a woman who was not my wife.
 I followed that advice… sometimes.

 When I was in training to be a pastor, I was a security officer at the same hospital where my wife was a nurse.
-One day the word got out that I was having dinner with a beautiful young blond in the hospital snack shop.
-The two of us were obviously having a great time together.
-The news quickly spread through the hospital soap-opera-like grapevine and got to my wife.
+One day the word got out that I was having dinner with a beautiful young blond in the hospital snack shop and the two of us were obviously having a great time together.
+The news quickly spread through the hospital soap-opera-like grapevine and got back to my wife.
 She replied that she knew about and approved of the liaison I was having… with my cousin from out of town.

 My best friend at my second church was a woman just a few years older than me.
-I relied on her perspective, encouragement and comfort.
-We thought of each other as brother and sister and never anything other than that.
+I relied on her perspective, encouragement, and comfort.
+We thought of each other as brother and sister and never anything beyond than that.

 At my last church, the same thing happened with a woman slightly younger than me who also became my administrative assistant.
 We shared a lot of life together and would do most anything for one another.
 I always regarded her as a great friend.
 Period.

 But I also have some cautionary tales.
 A pastor friend really did have an affair with his best friend’s wife that left a lot of lives in turmoil.
 Fortunately, area pastors gathered around him and his wife and their marriage was restored.

 There was a woman who admitted she was sexually attracted to me.
 We told our life partners and that was that.